jefffhaynes/BinarySerializer/README.md

 }
 ```

-You could also specify this to be a fixed-sized string, etc.
+It is also possible to specify this to be a fixed-sized string, etc.

 ### Streams ###

-In some cases you may be serializing or deserializing large amounts of data, which is logically broken into blocks or volumes.
-In these cases it may be advantageous to defer handling of those sections, rather than dealing with large in-memory buffers.
+In some cases when serializing or deserializing large amounts of data that is logically broken into blocks or volumes, it may be advantageous to defer handling of those sections, rather than dealing with large in-memory buffers.

 ```c#
 [FieldOrder(22)]